|Enter drug name|

 Before starting rosuvastatin, you should be following a cholesterol-lowering diet.
 If appropriate, a program of weight control and physical exercise should also be implemented.

 The recommended dose of rosuvastatin ranges between 5 mg and 40 mg once daily.
 For most people, the usual recommended starting dose of rosuvastatin is 10 mg once daily.
-It may be taken in the morning or in the evening, with or without food.
 If necessary, the dose may be increased to a maximum of 40 mg daily.
 People who require the maximum dose of 40 mg per day should consult a specialist.

 For people with severely reduced liver function, the maximum daily dose is 20 mg.

-For people with severely reduced kidney function, the maximum daily dose is 10 mg.
+For people with severely reduced kidney function, the starting dose should be 5 mg daily and the maximum daily dose is 10 mg.

 A starting dose of 5 mg daily is recommended for people of Asian descent (Chinese, Filipino, Japanese, Korean, Vietnamese, or Asian-Indian origin) and those who have severe kidney problems.
 This low dose should also be considered for people who do not need aggressive cholesterol-lowering effects and for people who may be at a greater risk of experiencing muscle-related problems.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.